CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

     Detection Prevalence   0.2859   0.1942   0.1749   0.1628   0.1823
     Balanced Accuracy      0.9987   0.9942   0.9917   0.9919   0.9958

 The random forest model missclassifies 63 of 7846 observations and give and accuracy rate of 99.2%.
+Also, the sensitibity and specificity are near 1 in most cases.
 We think that will be a good predictor for the test dataset.
-The Accuracy, sensitibity and specificity are near 1 in most cases.

 Prediction Assignment
 =====================
-We apply the machine learning algorithm over 20 test cases in the testing data set provided.
+Finally, we apply the machine learning algorithm over 20 test cases in the testing dataset provided for create the files needed in the assignment.

     answers <- predict(model, test)
     answers <- as.character(answers)